 Invision is a free prototyping tool for mobile and web that makes real-time collaboration easy for teams.
 Invision does this by enabling direct comments on designs and threaded conversations.
 As a UX prototyping platform, Invision is very accessible and straightforward to use and lets designers update screens easily while retaining button interactions from previous screens.

-The next product among Adobe’s already wide selection of creative tools is Adobe Comet.
-The app includes live preview for designs on connected devices, easy prototype link sharing, and imports assets from other Adobe products like Photoshop and Illustrator.
-The platform is currently in beta stage, but what they plan to bring to the table of UX/UI design ensures that this will be a tool to look out for in the future upon their early 2016 release.
+Formerly known as Adobe Comet, the newest product among Adobe’s wide selection of creative tools is Adobe XD (Experience Design).
+The software includes live preview for designs on connected devices, easy prototype link sharing, and imports assets from other Adobe products like Photoshop and Illustrator.
+The platform is currently in beta stage, but what they plan to bring to the table of UX/UI design ensures that this will be a tool to look out for in the future.

 Balsamiq Mockups is a wireframing tool that brings together the brainstorming power of whiteboards with the convenience of a computer.
 You don’t need the most design experience in the world to use Balsamiq; Their platform is easy to use and provides sketch-style wireframes to let users focus on the heart of the design before moving on to its details.
 The platform’s Quick Add feature lets users add and adjust icons among other design elements.